What happened that day?

 Wellington blacksmith William Hardham served in South Africa with the fourth New Zealand contingent.
-He was the only New Zealander to win the Victoria Cross in the South African War.
+He was the only New Zealander awarded a Victoria Cross during the South African War.

 The citation for his award, which appeared in the London Gazette on 4 October 1901, described his actions: